frozenlib/cargo-run-copy/README.md

 The file specified by `--exe-path-file` must exist before `run-from` can start.
 If needed, run `build` once before starting the watchers.

 For the source watcher, exclude `target` and the directory containing `--exe-path-file`.
 Otherwise, copied executables or state file updates may trigger unnecessary rebuilds.

+Because `.cargo-run-copy` contains generated state files, it is recommended to add it to `.gitignore`.

 For the source watcher, `--on-busy-update=queue` is recommended so changes that happen during a build are queued for the next build.